raptor/clip2tri/README.md

 clip2tri
 ========

-Using clipper and poly2tri together for more robust triangulation
+Using clipper and poly2tri together for robust triangulation

 ## About